Hierarchy of Genuine Tripartite Non-Gaussian Entanglement

+Those criteria based on three-mode correlations function composed of high-order creation or annihilation operators can also effectively determine the inseparability of TPS \cite{fei.pra.75.012311.2007}.
+However, the eigenspectra of the observables in these criteria are discrete, so what they reveal is the high-order moments entanglement of Fock states.
+The picture is especially evident when considering the two-mode squeezed vacuum, where the entanglement conditions $|\langle\hat{a}^n\hat{b}^n\rangle|>[\langle\hat{a}^{\dag n}\hat{a}^n\rangle\langle\hat{b}^{\dag n}\hat{b}^n\rangle]^{1/2}$ are always satisfied for any $n$ \cite{triple.prl.2020}.
+This indicates that the high-order moments entanglement of Fock states revealed by these conditions is only 2nd-order moment entanglement --Gaussian entanglement-- from the perspective of continuous variables.
+Therefore, the high-order moments in these criteria do not distinguish between Gaussian and non-Gaussian entanglement, which is clearly different from those in our criteria.

-So far, there are other types of genuine tripartite entanglement criteria derived from the uncertainty principle \cite{shalm.np.9.1.2012, teh.pra.90.062337.2014} and the Cauchy-Schwartz inequality \cite{agust.prl.125.020502}.
+So far, there are other types of genuine tripartite entanglement criteria derived from the uncertainty principle \cite{shalm.np.9.1.2012, teh.pra.90.062337.2014,Shchukin.pra.90.012334.2014} and the Cauchy-Schwartz inequality \cite{agust.prl.125.020502}.
 No assumptions were made there about the statistical properties of the states in deriving these criteria, so in principle they apply to any tripartite continuous-variable state, Gaussian or non-Gaussian.
-In particular, A. Agust\'{\i} \emph{et al}. reported that violation of a proposed sufficient condition reveals non-Gaussian entanglement \cite{agust.prl.125.020502}.
-This criterion reveals 3rd-order --or n=1-- TPS entanglement rather than a complete hierarchy of non-Gaussian entanglement.
-Our criteria is thus more general since it captures tripartite non-Gaussian entanglement in moments of order $3n$, detecing entanglement in a parameter range where 3rd-order criteria fail.
-Moreover, the high-order moments in our criteria can be measured by heterodyne detection, as opposed to the homodyne correlation experiments required in Ref. \cite{agust.prl.125.020502}.
+In particular, these criteria are sufficient conditions for verifying entanglement rather than sufficient and necessary conditions.
+When we claim that some kind of entanglement does not exist, we need to use necessary conditions of entanglement to support this conclusion, instead of sufficient conditions.
+In other words, comparing two sufficient conditions for entanglements with two different states does not negate the existence of either Gaussian or non-Gaussian entanglements.
+Therefore, what was proposed in \cite{agust.prl.125.020502} is a state-independent generalized entanglement condition, which cannot unambiguously reveal the novel notion of \emph{genuine tripartite non-Gaussian entanglement}.
+In contrast, our criteria can capture tripartite non-Gaussian entanglement in moments of order $3n$.